 Investors pour record money into equities even as bond yields rise - BofA

-LONDON, March 19 (Reuters) - Investors threw a record $68.3 billion into equity funds in the week to March 17 even as a sudden spike in government bond yields sent the high-flying Nasdaq index reeling, BofA's flow data showed on Friday.
+LONDON, March 19 (Reuters) - Investors put a record $68.3 billion into equity funds in the week to March 17, even as a spike in government bond yields sent the high-flying Nasdaq index reeling, BofA data showed on Friday.

+U.S. equity funds sucked in $53 billion as ultra-easy monetary policy continued to boost risk appetite.

 Global equity funds have attracted $347 billion so far this year, matching record inflows seen for 2017 as a whole.
 On an annualised basis, this year's inflows are a "breathtaking" $1.6 trillion, BofA said.